wilkerlucio/pathom/README.md

 ; => {:current-user {:name "Robb" :family "Stark" :dead? true :home {:location "Winterfell"}}}
 ```

-The helper `p/continue` facilitates the parser recursive call.
+The helper `p/join` facilitates the parser recursive call.
 It already loads it and the subquery for you, and also
 handles the `*` query (also joins without subquery), so in the previous example we could had query for
 `[{:current-user [* :dead? :home]}]`.
-In this example we are exercising a couple of things:
+In this example we are exercising a couple of things that `p/join` does:

 1. The `*` part makes it load all data from the entity (dynamic ones not included).
 2. The `:dead?` and any other attributes are merged with the full entity got by the `*`.
 3. The `:home` part without a join makes it return the full original entity.

-So, prefer using `p/continue` instead of manually calling the parser recursively to get this benefits.
+So, prefer using `p/join` instead of manually calling the parser recursively to get this benefits.

 ### Path detection